 If you wish to do your own legal research we encourage you to visit your nearest Alaska State Court Law Library branch.
 Staff at Anchorage, Fairbanks, Juneau and Ketchikan law libraries can show you what resources and indexes are available, but you are responsible for your own research.
 All other branches are unstaffed.

 Return to top

-Anchorage Law Library staff will copy and mail or fax materials in our collection to attorneys and the general public, subject to the following restrictions:
+Law Library staff will copy and email, fax, or mail materials in our collection to attorneys and the general public, subject to the following restrictions: